 Business Resource Groups

-We have an extensive array of Business Resource Groups made up of employees and allies who are focused on employee attraction, retention and development; corporate social responsibility; and business excellence.
-These currently include African-American; Asian & Pacific Islander; Individuals with Disabilities; Latino,; Lesbian, Gay, Bi-sexual, Transgender (LGBT); Middle Eastern;, Military; Multicultural; Young Professional; and Women’s Business Resource Groups.
+We have an extensive array of Business Resource Groups (BRGs) made up of constituencies of employees and allies who are focused on employee development, community involvement and business innovation.
+These currently include African American, Asian & Pacific Islander, Individuals with Disabilities, Latino, Lesbian, Gay, Bi-sexual, Transgender (LGBT+), Military, Women’s, Young Professionals, and Sustainability Business Resource Groups.
 All employees are encouraged to share their experiences, talents, perspectives and creative thinking through BRGs.

 Human Rights Campaign

-For the second consecutive year, Fifth Third Bank has been awarded a score of 100 percent on the Corporate Equality Index (CEI), a national benchmarking survey and report on corporate policies and practices related to LGBT workplace equality, administered by the Human Rights Campaign (HRC) Foundation.
-Fifth Third joins the ranks of 517 major U.S. businesses which also earned top marks in the 2017 award.
-This recognition is evidence of Fifth Third’s commitment to inclusion and diversity and earned the Company the designation as a Best Place to Work for LGBT Equality.
+For the seventh consecutive year, Fifth Third has been awarded a score of 100 on the Corporate Equality Index (CEI), the nation’s premier benchmarking survey and report on corporate policies and practices related to LGBT workplace equality, administered by the Human Rights Campaign (HRC) Foundation.
+In 2022, Fifth Third joined the ranks of more than 760 major U.S. businesses that also earned a top score of 100 and the distinction of Best Places to Work for LGBTQ Equality.
+This recognition is evidence of Fifth Third’s commitment to inclusion and diversity.

 We want to provide an environment and culture where working parents can succeed and excel.
 Because much of the research focuses on the challenges still faced primarily by working mothers, we launched the Fifth Third Maternity Concierge Program in 2017.
 It provides assistance with the unique challenges during pregnancy, after childbirth, and especially upon a mother’s return to work.
 We believe this program to be groundbreaking.